techidaily/site-fox-blue/source/_posts/updated-2024-approved-becoming-a-specialist-in-srt-text-management.md

 SRT Subtitles (SubRip subtitles) are text formats that are generated from DVD-ripping software SubRip.
 Most companies and content creators today use them in their videos to facilitate easy understanding of their videos.
 Thus, allowing their videos to get higher engagement and views.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/15Ju8Cb4UZ8?si=5wdiQXdz1BOxIkDH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 2: How to create a .srt file for video on Windows?

 To create a .srt file for your video on a Windows computer is pretty simple.
 Yes, you don't require technical knowledge or any third-party software for such an operation.
 All it takes is just a few clicks.